How to guide: Receiving consent

 -

-All staff involved in the consenting of patients will need to complete Good Clinical Practice (GCP) training.
+Staff involved in the consenting of patients may need to complete Good Clinical Practice (GCP) training.
+This is a legal requirement for Clinical Trials of Investigational Medicinal Products (CTIMPs) and may be a requirement specified by the study protocol.

 -